dcchoffman/feature-voting-app/RESEND_DOMAIN_VERIFICATION.md

 ## The Solution

-To send emails to other recipients (like session admins), you need to:
+To send emails to other recipients (like product owners), you need to:

 ### Option 1: Verify Your Domain (Recommended for Production)